A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 Yeah, good luck.
 I mean, good luck.

 Good luck in the queues.
-Good luck with ice and, you know,
+Good luck with ice and

-That's even before you get onto ticket prices.
-And are people in America really going to want to pay thousands of pounds to watch, you know, it was Becker Starn against
+That's even before you get on to ticket prices.
+And are people in America really going to want to pay thousands of pounds to watch, it was Becca Starn against

 the the people that support him the village people that support him by the sounds of it

-Anyway, that'll do for part two.
-We won't be laughing when they play this to us as they're throwing it, as they're throwing us.
+anyway that'll do for pop we won't be laughing when they play this to us as they're throwing in as they're throwing us

 And if you want to take a few shortcuts, no one is looking after all, try the heat-neat sides from the prepared foods department.